dotnet/docs-maui/docs/data-cloud/database-sqlite.md

         // enable multi-threaded database access
         SQLite.SQLiteOpenFlags.SharedCache;

     public static string DatabasePath =>
         Path.Combine(FileSystem.AppDataDirectory, DatabaseFilename);
 }
 ```

-The constants file specifies default `SQLiteOpenFlag` enum values that are used to initialize the database connection.
+In this example, the constants file specifies default `SQLiteOpenFlag` enum values that are used to initialize the database connection.
 The `SQLiteOpenFlag` enum supports these values:

 - `Create`: The connection will automatically create the database file if it doesn't exist.
 - `FullMutex`: The connection is opened in serialized threading mode.